Main ContentFrequently Asked Questions

 What is the process for exhumation of a burial site?

-The AHP bioarchaeologist, Dr. Jennifer Mack, will identify the exact location of and depth of burial for each grave.
-Dirt above the coffins will be removed using equipment like a trackhoe.
-Once the top coffin material is revealed, the archaeology team will use hand implements, such as trowels and brushes, to carefully remove dirt around the coffins and remains.
+Dr. Jennifer Mack and her team identifies the exact location of and depth of burial for each grave.
+Dirt above the coffins is removed using a backhoe, operated by Johnny Bass, an experienced professional in uncovering burials.
+Once the top coffin material is revealed, the archaeology team uses hand implements, such as trowels and brushes, to carefully remove dirt around the coffins and remains.
 This ensures the best possible preservation of all material associated with the burial.
-The remains will be carefully and respectfully removed from the graves along with any remnants of a coffin, coffin hardware, clothing, or objects placed in the grave.
-These will be cleaned and allowed to dry before being boxed in special archival boxes and placed in a repository designed specifically for that purpose.
-The temperature-controlled archival space where the sets of remains will be placed is located on the UMMC campus.
+The remains are carefully and respectfully removed from the graves along with any remnants of a coffin, coffin hardware, clothing, or objects placed in the grave.
+These are cleaned and allowed to dry before being boxed in special archival boxes.
+The interim archive is located on the UMMC campus in accordance with Mississippi law.

 Will you be able to identify my relative’s remains?

 Identification of skeletal remains very difficult at this time.
-The exhumation and careful curation of the remains will, however, preserve and stabilize them for the possibility of future identification.
+The exhumation and careful curation of the remains does, however, preserve and stabilize them for the possibility of future identification.

 What about testing the DNA?

-Because of the age of these remains (all believed to be interred before 1935) and the nature of the soil and climate in this area, DNA samples from individual remains may be difficult to obtain.
-Our archaeologists, however, will make every effort to gather and preserve DNA material whenever possible.
+Because of the age of these remains (all believed to be interred before 1935) and the nature of the soil and climate in this area, DNA samples from individual remains are difficult to obtain.
+Our archaeologists, however, make every effort to gather and preserve possible DNA source material whenever possible.

 What will you be able to tell from the remains?

-Each individual set of remains will be analyzed using up-to-date methodology to estimate age at death, sex, ancestry, and to describe any evidence of health, stress, and disease present on the bones.
-We hope to use these observations to understand the experience of those who lived and died in the asylum.
+Each individual set of remains is analyzed using up-to-date methodology to estimate age at death, sex, ancestry, and to describe any evidence of health, stress, and disease present on the bones.
+These cursory observations are noted in a database.

 Can I provide my DNA to help match it to my relative?